salami162/wwc-connect-conf/README.md

-# Women Who Codes - CONNECT Conference Workshop
+# Women Who Code - CONNECT Conference Workshop

 ## Setup
 The following steps will help you setup a development environment.